-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Time the day before the cut-off date or meeting date.
+Use the Internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11:59 P.M.
+ET on 05/22/2018 for shares held directly and by 11:59 P.M.
+ET on 05/20/2018 for shares held in a Plan.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.